mttschltz/kittythinks/content/-vc-by-bradley-miles-super-summary-part-i.md

 date: '2018-10-17T15:20:51+10:30'
 draft: 'true'
 ---
-This is a bit of a different topic and summary style. #BreakIntoVC by Bradley Miles is a book about how to think specifically like a venture capitalist and generally like an investor.
+This is a bit of a different topic and summary style. **\#BreakIntoVC **by** Bradley Miles **is a book about how to think specifically like a venture capitalist and generally like an investor.
 It targets newcomers who plan to interview for VC jobs.
 I summarize this book in a three part style, with questions and answers.

 ## "VC" - _SUPER SUMMARY_ Part I

+**Note that I am being excessively detailed in PART I, because it is the section that needs the most in-depth explanations.
+This is not a short summary but a play-by-play - which I felt necessary for it to be useful.
+Cheers!**

 _What is a venture capitalist? _